jedisct1/libsodium-doc/key_derivation/README.md

 strings, making dictionary attacks practical.

 The [`pwhash`](../password_hashing/README.md) operation
-derives a secret key of any size from a password and a salt.
+derives a secret key of any size from a password and salt.

 Refer to the [Password hashing](../password_hashing/README.md) section for more information and code examples.